Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). II. The initial mass function

 \abstract { To fully understand the star formation process, we are compelled to study it in a variety of environments.
-Of particular interest are how star formation and the resulting initial mass function (IMF) vary as a function of metallicity.} {We have observed an embedded young cluster in Sh2-284 (hereafter S284), the HII region associated with the open cluster Dolidze 25 using JWST/NIRCam with the aim to study star formation in a metal-poor, i.e., about 1/3 of solar, environment.
-In particular, we aim to measure the peak of the IMF.} {Using JWST NIRCam photometry, we identified the embedded cluster S284-EC1 and resolved its low-mass content.
+Of particular interest are how star formation and the resulting initial mass function (IMF) vary as a function of metallicity.} {Using JWST/NIRCam, we have observed an embedded young cluster in the vicinity of Sh2-284 (hereafter S284), the HII region associated with the open cluster Dolidze 25, with the aim to study star formation in a metal-poor, i.e., about 1/3 of solar, environment.
+In particular, we aim to measure the peak of the IMF.} {Using JWST/NIRCam photometry, we identified the embedded cluster S284-EC1 and resolved its low-mass content.
 By comparison with pre-main sequence evolutionary tracks we determine the mass and extinction for the individual cluster members.
-Extinction limited samples are created based on the distribution of extinction and the completeness of the data.} { For the region with a completeness of 50\%\ or higher, we have fitted a log-normal distribution to the IMF.
-Adopting a fiducial age of 1~Myr of the members, the peak of the IMF is found to be at $m_c=0.16\pm0.02 M_\odot$, which is significantly smaller than the peak mass measured in local young clusters, such as $m_c=0.26^{+0.11}_{-0.07}\:M_\odot$ in the Orion Nebula Cluster \citep{gennaro_onc}, or the local Galactic disk value of $m_c=0.25\:M_\odot$ \citep{chabrier05}. } {We have found evidence for IMF variation as a function of metallicity, i.e., the peak of the IMF shifts to lower masses as one goes from solar to 1/3 solar metallicity.
+Extinction limited samples are created based on the distribution of extinction and the completeness of the data. { For the region with a completeness of 60\%\ or higher, we have fitted a log-normal distribution to the IMF.}} { { Adopting an age of 1~Myr of the cluster members, supported by the high extinction and outflow activity in the region, the peak of the IMF is at $m_c=0.17\pm0.02 M_\odot$. { This value lies toward the low-mass end of the range reported for local young clusters in the literature} However, the result is sensitive to the age of the cluster.
+If an older age of 2 Myr is adopted, the peak mass increases to $0.28\:M_\odot$.} } {We have found evidence for IMF variation as a function of metallicity, i.e., the peak of the IMF shifts to lower masses as one goes from solar to 1/3 solar metallicity.
 However, we caution that the result is sensitive to the assumed age of the stellar population, i.e., with peak mass rising if an age older than 1~Myr is adopted.
 This study further motivates the need for expanded samples of low-metallicity regions and their content to enable more comprehensive measures of the IMF in such environments. }

 \keywords{ Galaxies: star formation -- Stars: formation -- Stars: luminosity function, mass function }